christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

 ## Taking another step

 Immer with over 2 million downloads a week certainly proves that we have become comfortable with expressing something impure to get a pure result.
 Let us now take it a step further.
 Redux is all about splitting **"Request change"** by dispatching actions to reducers which handles **"How to change"**.
-Although it promises some guarantess it is all very ceremonial.
+Although it promises some guarantees it is all very ceremonial.
 Just like Immer helps us better express our intention in reducers it can also eliminate the need for them completely.
 And with no reducer there is no need for action creators and dispatching.

 Let us look at the products example using **Immer** again and this time include all the parts: